Battle of Montgisard: Battle

 It is said that King Baldwin IV ordered the relic of the True Cross to be raised in front of the opposing troops.
 The King, whose teenage body was already ravaged by aggressive leprosy, was helped from his horse and dropped to his knees before the cross.
 Sources say he prayed to God for victory and rose to his feet to cheers from his men, moved by what they had just witnessed.
 Though Baldwin was very ill and could barely ride his horse, he decided it was too late to turn back and so pressed the attack.

 The crusader army then attacked their exhausted foes, inflicting heavy casualties.
 King Baldwin IV, fighting with bandaged hands to cover his sores, was said to be in the thick of battle.
 Egyptian effective command was under Saladin's nephew Taqi ad-Din.
 Taqi ad-Din apparently attacked while Saladin was preparing his Mamluk guard.
 Baldwin's army, in turn, caught a portion of Saladin's troops by surprise.
 Saladin gathered his forces for battle, albeit unprepared, and the sultan signalled for the battle to commence.
 Taqi's son Ahmad died in the early fighting.
 Saladin's men were quickly overwhelmed, and the Sultan commander himself narrowly evaded capture, according to Ralph de Diceto, on the swift back of a camel.
 By nightfall, the Egyptian troops that were with the Sultan had reached Caunetum Esturnellorum, near the mound of Tell el-Hesi (about 25 miles out of Ramla; and 7 km from Tell es-Safi).

 The victorious King Baldwin IV returned to Ascalon.
-Only a 10% remnant of the Sultan's army returned to Egypt alongside their commander.
+Only 10% of the Sultan's army returned to Egypt alongside their commander.